 A. Funded Agencies or Initiatives.
 Funding will be generally limited to:

-1. Organizations which provide programs in the impact areas of: Education, Health, and Financial Stability.
+1. Organizations which provide programs in the impact areas of: Education, Empowerment, Employment, Health, and Financial Stability.

 2. Organizations that demonstrate their program’s benefit to residents in our service area whether the service is provided as an independent agency or local/regional chapter of a national group.